ga-wdi-lessons/js-oojs-classes/readme.md

 console.log(fido); // "dog is not defined"
 ```

 That didn't work out the way we expected.
 That's because we're forgetting one thing.
-When creating an instance of a child class, we need to make sure it invokes the Animal class.
+When creating an instance of a child class, we need to make sure it invokes the constructor of the parent (`Animal`) class.

 We can do that using the keyword `super()`...